Choosing Financial Advisor Guide: 6 Steps For The Best Advisor

 Asking the Right Questions During Consultations

 Okay, so you’ve narrowed down a few potential financial advisors.
 Now comes the part where you really get to know them.
-A consultation is your chance to see if they’re a good fit, and that means asking the right questions.

 Think of it like an interview, but you’re the one in charge.
 You want to figure out if this person understands your needs and if their approach lines up with yours.
 Here’s what you should be asking: